 - Reconsider assumptions that greater assertion leads to conflict,

 - Consider that proactivity may lead to increased respect and improved outcomes,

 - Assess the outcome of collaborating with more assertive others.

 To modulate a more assertiveness style:

-- Make slight concessions to increase rapport and trust with others,
+- Make slight concessions to increase trust with others,

 - Observe and evaluate the impact of collaborating with less assertive others.

-The line-crossing illusion is an example of a self-perception bias in which personal ratings of behavior may not match other people’s perceptions, and others’ behaviors can attenuate individual confidence and assertiveness.
+The line-crossing illusion is an example of a self-perception bias in which personal ratings of behavior may not match other people’s perceptions, and others’ behaviors can reduce one’s own confidence and assertiveness.

 *How do you reduce the risk of developing the line-crossing illusion in response to other people’s displays of “strategic umbrage”?

 *How do you match your degree of assertiveness to negotiation situations?